-When I couldn’t get more antibiotic and I still had tetanus symptoms (luckily not the muscle contractions in my back ~ I kept them away by being still) I took 12 to 15 of the 500 mg vitamin C with rose hips, the cheapest variety at Wal*Mart because I was in major poverty, with a mug of tea plus saltines and additional water, three times a day, adding up to about 18 to 23 grams a day.
+When I couldn’t get more antibiotic and I still had tetanus symptoms (luckily I was able to keep the muscle contractions in my back away by being still) I took 12 to 15 of the 500 mg vitamin C with rose hips, the cheapest variety at Wal*Mart because I was in major poverty, with a mug of tea plus saltines and additional water, three times a day, adding up to about 18 to 23 grams a day.
 A gram is 1,000 mg.

 That much vitamin C causes diarrhea, so it’s a bit daunting to take that much once you realize what’s going to come of it.
 But, here’s the thing: those large doses of vitamin C also caused a change in the texture of my stool.
 At the time I had no idea what that meant, or if it meant anything at all.
 However, after taking that much vitamin C it was clear that when I ate corn it no longer came out looking like corn.
 Sometime after that I found research indicating I’d shed h.pylori.

 Once I’d shed the h.pylori my stomach acid production was normalized and I digested corn.

 Then a woman wrote to me who’d seen some things I’d posted on a homeopathic site, where people had been major rude, I forget why, maybe because they expected me to totally recover from having used homeopathics, and I didn’t.

 The woman wrote saying that a friend of hers had gotten tetanus and had been treated immediately, and was vastly better, but had some lingering problems.

 The woman was (and is) a herbalist, and was worried about me when I told her what I was still experiencing.
 She sent me a huge box of home grown oranges, grapefruits, kumquats, HUGE lemons, two jars of honey from their bees, a tiny bottle of Oil of Greek Oregano, and a small packet of propolis.